andrialexandrou/web-rotor/README.md

 This browser extension assists in understanding the contents of a page and improves keyboard-only navigation to areas of interest.

-For now, this browser extension is exclusively supported for Chrome.
+For now, this browser extension is exclusively supported for Chrome and Microsoft Edge.
+Note that the Edge installation method may vary slightly from the Chrome install steps.

 ## Development